Tungnath Trek

 Overview

-The Tungnath Trek distance covers approximately 16 km, typically completed in 2 to 3 days, starting from the base town of Chopta, widely known as the Mini Switzerland of Uttarakhand.
-The trail climbs steadily through dense rhododendron and oak forests, wide open alpine meadows, and rocky ridgelines before reaching the ancient Tungnath temple and the Chandrashila summit at 13,123 ft (4,000 m).
+The Tungnath Trek distance is approximately 16 km (round trip) and is usually completed in 2 to 3 days.
+The journey begins from Chopta, popularly known as the Mini Switzerland of Uttarakhand, located at an altitude of 7,900 ft.
+The trail gradually ascends through beautiful rhododendron and oak forests, expansive alpine meadows, and panoramic Himalayan landscapes before reaching Tungnath Temple and continuing further to the spectacular Chandrashila Summit at 13,123 ft (4,000 m).

-The Tungnath Trek difficulty level is graded Easy to Moderate, making it suitable for beginners, families, and trekkers of all ages.
-The well-defined trail, manageable altitude gain, and short trekking distance make it one of the most accessible high-altitude treks in Uttarakhand.
+The Tungnath Trek difficulty level is considered Easy to Moderate, making it suitable for beginners, families, solo travellers, and first-time Himalayan trekkers.
+The short trekking distance, gradual ascent, and well-defined route make it one of the most accessible high-altitude treks in Uttarakhand.

 What to Expect